Herseninstituut/FYD_Datasets/README.md

-## Publication of empty datasets to show data organization.
+## Open datasets at the Netherlands Institute for Neuroscience.